 Even “healthy” foods can lead to weight gain or at a minimum staying the same weight if the portion sizes are not correctly accounted for.
 If you throw in some salad dressing and one or two beverages per day that don’t necessarily do anything for you nutritionally but do add calories to your total you can keep sliding backwards.

-Test yourself.
-For 2-3 days by keeping a log of everything you eat.
+For 3-5 days by keeping a log of everything you eat.
 Not just the “main items” that are normally tracked.
 Track liquid calories, calories from condiments, eat actual serving sizes (or keep eating your usual portion and measure it out) and a crazy one you may not have thought of would be breath mints (or similar) some of these mints can have 4-5 calories/mint.
 If you’re like me, you never have just one.
 It’s normally like 10 — or whatever the whole pack contains.
 Just something so simple and small like that could be 40-50 calories you’re not accounting for day to day.
 If it goes in your mouth, track it.
 I think you’ll be surprised by how many calories you consume on a regular basis over what you thought you consumed.
 A couple mistakes with the items listed above every day can be a 3-400 calorie swing.
 That will throw a hitch in your weight loss quickly.

 Reading (and understanding) food labels isn’t fun.
 It’s not sexy.
 But, with the vast amounts of processed foods and larger bulk quantities available it is absolutely necessary.